Dictionary » Adjective Words » Absolute – Meaning-Definition-Synonyms-Antonyms

 1. What does Absolute mean in simple words?

-It is neutral and works in both professional and casual use.
+It’s neutral and works in both professional and casual settings, though it’s especially common in explanatory writing and debates.

 5. What is the opposite of Absolute?

-Words like partial, limited, or conditional are direct opposites.
+Words like partial, limited, conditional, or uncertain are direct opposites depending on the sentence.

 Explore more A words